JasonEtco/jasonet.co/src/pages/posts/just-enough-docker.md

 ## What is Docker?

 That's an important question, isn't it?
 Docker is a tool for **running applications in isolated containers**.
-You declare, by writing a `Dockerfile`, what your container needs to run and what code its running.
+You declare, by writing a `Dockerfile`, what your container needs to run and what code it's running.
 Docker [has great documentation](https://docs.docker.com), and I highly suggest you poke around there; my goal here is to give you some practical advice, but the docs are way better at filling in areas that I intentionally skim over.

 Here's an example: I'm building my Node.js application, and I want it to run on a Ubuntu machine (because I know that's where I'm deploying it).
 I have two options: install Ubuntu on my Macbook (no thanks) or use Docker to run the application inside of a Ubuntu **container**.
-By using Docker, I get a local development environment that is 100% the same as where I'm deploying my application, despite being on a Macbook (or Windows for that matter).
+By using Docker, I get a local development environment that is 100% the same as where I'm deploying my application, despite being on a MacBook (or Windows for that matter).

 ### Containers